nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 * Stores all carpark data (all `Carpark` objects), contained in a `CarparkList` object.
 * Stores filtered carpark data to be used in other components (in `CarparkFilteredList`).
-* Contains methods for selecting a `Carpark` object based on a unique code (for the `find` command) as well as filtering by a substring or set of substrings (`search` command).
+* Contains methods for selecting a `Carpark` object based on a unique code (for the `find` command) as well as filtering by a substring or set of substrings (`filter` command).
 * Is independent of other components except the API component, which is used to generate it.
 * Group objects with the same code by enum `LotType` (Car, Motorcycle, Heavy Vehicle) and places them in a HashMap for easy access.
 For example: Three `Carpark` objects may have the same unique carpark code as they are the same